 Students interested in the pathways are required to meet with their department's undergraduate adviser to learn more about their options.
-Upon approval of the adviser, you must complete the fillable or printable 4+1 Pathway Application for your chosen degree.
+Upon approval of the adviser, you must complete the 4+1 Pathway Application for your chosen degree.
 You may apply as early as your freshman year, but generally no later than your sophomore year.

 When should I apply to Graduate School?

 Approved pathway students must apply online for graduate admission to their chosen accelerated master's degree program as early as the senior year, but not later than the established deadlines.
 As a 4+1 candidate, you will be reminded when to submit your application.